PROJECT: KONG ASIS PROJECT

 Abraham is passionate about continuing this family tradition of serving the community.
 He wants to preserve Kalenjin traditions and culture, celebrate running as an integral component of Kalenjin life, and provide Kalenjin villages a path to a better future – one where families don’t go hungry, where children can get an education, where those who get sick can access care, and where job opportunities are ample and diverse.
 Such goals will require money, and what better way to raise funds than to capitalize on the running fame of the Kalenjin?
 That is why we are partnering with Crooked Trails, a non-profit that specializes in community-based tourism, to develop a tourist camp which will combine running training with unique and meaningful cultural experiences.

-Meanwhile, we started a school meal program to enhance the nutritional health of the preschoolers at the Kapkalwa school, a tractor was purchased to aid the construction of a new school and running camp development, and materials were purchased, including a hydraulic ram and pipes, to make running water accessible to more than 9,000 people.
+Meanwhile, we started a school meal program to enhance the nutritional health of the preschoolers at the Kapkalwa school, a tractor was purchased to aid the construction of a new school and running camp development, and materials were purchased, including a hydraulic ram and pipes, to make running water accessible to the villagers.
 Little by little, villagers will work their way to a better future.